rfo909/RForth/README.md

 10 Blinks
 ```

+(...) are comments in Forth.
+The first comment following the ": something" describes what
+is expected to be found on the stack, and if it returns data on the stack, following the "--" separator.

 The "=> name" creates or updates a local variable with value from the data stack.

+### Case sensitive

+Unlike traditional Forth's, this language is case sensitive.
+That means the word CONSTANT can not
+be written "constant", and so on.

 Bytecode virtual machine